 2. The best value stopover on the Pacific Coast Highway: Santa Cruz

 Time from Fort Bragg: 6 hours 30 minutes (250 miles)

 Santa Cruz is positioned just after the one-third mark of this trip and it's a great option for a quicker trip where the budget is tight.
 You could still break the trip up over two days with a stop here.

 Santa Cruz is the birthplace of mainland surfing, and the culture still reflects a lifestyle that appreciates the kind of happiness money can't buy.
 With its misty coastal climate, great surfing breaks, and several nearby redwood groves, it is easy to see why people here spend so much time outdoors.

-In addition to Steamer Lane and the surfing museum housed in a lighthouse, there's the ever-entertaining Santa Cruz Beach Boardwalk, one of California's oldest amusement parks, and a lively downtown area along Pacific Ave with dining options for every budget.
+In addition to Steamer Lane and the surfing museum housed in a lighthouse, there's the ever-entertaining Santa Cruz Main Beach and its Boardwalk, one of California's oldest amusement parks, and a lively downtown area along Pacific Ave with dining options for every budget.

 For a budget stay that is also convenient, we suggest the Hilton Santa Cruz Scotts Valley.
 As the name suggests, this property is located in the beautifully forested Scotts Valley, five miles inland from the Pacific Coast Highway along Highway 17.

 This clean and comfortable hotel is a deal for all of its amenities, including a pool, and verdant views overlooking hills covered with conifers.
 You'll hardly feel like you've sacrificed any comfort by opting for this wallet-friendly lodging option.